bkestelman/graph-theory/README.md

 # graph-theory

-graph-theory offers an easy way to draw graphs (the ones with vertices and edges, not functions).
+graph-theory is an easy way to draw graphs (the ones with vertices and edges, not functions).
 Users can connect to a graph-theory server through their browser and see the graph made by all other users connected to the same server.

 A demo graph-theory server is running (hopefully!) at http://192.81.214.140